 This recipe has appeared first on the blog Tangy Tales when fellow Food Blogger Aparna Parinam asked if I would do a Guest Post on her blog.
 I had been experimenting with different rasams, all using my homemade rasam powder, and looking at the fresh sliced pineapples on sale at my local grocers, I thought it high time I made the Festive Pineapple Rasam.

-The rasam is the South Indian staple and every home has its own favourite recipe.
+Rasam is the South Indian staple and every home has its own favourite recipe.
 My everyday recipe for Tomato Rasam is with the homemade Rasam Powder from my Mom's traditional recipe.
-I sometimes stray from the narrow path and make rasams that are different and equally delicious.
+I sometimes stray from the narrow path and make some that are different and equally delicious.
 Like the Lemon Thyme Rasam (recipe link below).
-This Festive Pineapple Rasam however is now a special favourite and everyone at home loved it when I made it a couple of weeks ago.
-My granddaughter Tamma, like most children, is very fond of pineapple and was delighted to find some in the savoury rasam for lunch.

-The sweet and tangy tastes of the festive Pineapple Rasam, surprisingly go with each other.
-I had fresh juicy tomatoes and chunks of pineapple that my daughter had got for me from the store.
+The sweet and tangy tastes of the Pineapple Rasam, surprisingly go with each other.
 Pineapples are not easy to peel and slice, and one is never sure if they are ripe and sweet, so its nice to be able to get them already sliced or diced.
-I prefer them in rings as that makes the slices uniform in thickness and become easier to cook, however as they were available in chunks, I only had to slice the chunks into even sized pieces.
+I prefer them in rings as that makes the slices uniform in thickness and become easier to cook.

 As I had written in blog post in Tangy Tales, the festive Pineapple Rasam is a great favourite in wedding lunches at Chennai as it brings a touch of the exotic to the regular sambar and rasams that are served in the traditional 'ellai pottu' or banana leaf lunch.
 It is also a popular item on the menu of the restaurants run by Hotel Saravana Bhavan, the large chain of vegetarian restaurants which have several branches in India as well as in many countries in the world.